ElektraInitiative/libelektra/src/bindings/rust/README.md

 ## Generation

-Bindings are generated when buildling the `elektra-sys` crate using `rust-bindgen`.
+Bindings are generated when building the `elektra-sys` crate using `rust-bindgen`.
 The `build.rs` script in the `elektra-sys` crate calls and configures bindgen.
 It also emits additional configuration for `rustc` to tell it what library to link against, and where to find it.
 Bindgen expects a `wrapper.h` file that includes all headers that bindings should be generated for.
 Since these headers could have additional includes, the `build.rs` also passes the elektra source and binary directory to clang, such that these includes can be found.
 Finally, bindgen outputs the bindings into a file, that is then included in the `elektra-sys/lib.rs` file, where it can be used from other crates.